Bullet-Proof Document Control – How To Guarantee Version Control Across Your Organisation

 In summary, document version control is essential in the food manufacturing industry to ensure that all company documents are up-to-date and accurate.
 This process involves establishing a system for identifying and tracking changes made to documents over time, as well as ensuring that employees have access to the most recent versions of important documents.

 Effective document version control can help food manufacturers comply with regulatory and voluntary assurance scheme requirements.
-It also helps organisations maintain consistency in their operations by ensuring that everyone has access to current procedures, policies, and guidelines.
+It also helps organisations maintain consistency in their operations by ensuring that everyone has access to current procedures, policies, and guidelines that make up the quality management system.

 Overall, implementing a robust document version control system is crucial for maintaining quality standards and reducing risk in the food manufacturing industry.
 By keeping track of changes and ensuring that all employees have access to updated information, companies can improve efficiency while also minimising errors or discrepancies in their processes.